STAR Autism Support Program

 Years of research on effective programming for children with autism support the use of these interventions in classrooms and help children acquire the skills for independence, learning, and socialization.

-In the initial year, STAR trainers will utilize a five phase plan at three of our preschool sites (two classrooms per site):
+STAR trainers will utilize a five-phase plan at three of our preschool sites (two classrooms per site):

 - Esther Ashkenas Central Park Early Learning Center